 It’s no surprise that London is the most visited city in Europe.
 Steeped in history, famous landmarks, and incredible culture, what’s not to love about the city?
 But, what about the sunsets in London?

-From sky-high bars and restaurants to leafy parks and river banks, there’s an endless list of spectacular sights to catch the sunset in London.
+From sky-high bars and restaurants to leafy parks and river banks, there’s an endless list of spectacular sights to catch the sunset London style.

 Sunsets in London: Best Times